-Shingles is infamous for the pain it causes, which is the first symptom to typically appear.
-However, not always will pain be present, especially in the young, but rather a mild itching or burning sensation can develop in the affected area.
+Shingles is infamous for the pain it causes.
+This is the first symptom to typically appear.
+Not always will pain be present, especially in the young.
+Rather a mild itching or burning sensation can develop in the affected area.

-When pain is present, it usually tends to stay localized, and can be mild to severe.
-The pain may include a tingling, aching or burning sensation, with a rash developing a few days following the onset of pain.
+When pain is present, it usually tends to stay localized.
+It can be mild to severe.
+The pain may include a tingling, aching or burning sensation.
+A rash develops a few days following the onset of pain.
 A fever and/or headache may follow.

-As the shingles virus appears, there may be additional rashes resembling chicken pox that present.
+As the shingles virus appears, there may be more rashes like chicken pox that present.
 This often means that there could be a serious, widespread shingles reaction or that an underlying condition may be at fault.

 Early recognition of the virus is often difficult, but as symptoms progress the diagnosis is fairly simple.
-The presence of pain before the rash, as well as the presentation of the rash are telltale signs that a person may be infected with shingles.
+The presence of pain before the rash, as well as the rash are telltale signs.
+They say a person may be infected with shingles.

-If there is doubt about the diagnosis, scrapings may be taken from a blister, by your doctor or dermatologist, and examined under a microscope or a viral swab test will be taken.
-If your doctor needs to confirm the presence of the disease, a piece may be removed from a blister to be examined under a microscope.
-I viral swab test can also be performed to determine the source of the scabs.
+If there is doubt about the diagnosis, take scrapings from a blister.
+Your doctor or derm can do that.
+They will examine it under a microscope or take a viral swab test.
+If your doctor needs to confirm the presence of the disease, remove a piece from a blister to examine under a scope.
+He can also perform a viral swab test to find the source of the scabs.

-After a while, shingles will go away on its own, but oral antiviral treatments may be prescribed to help clear rashes sooner and mitigate some of the symptoms.
+After a while, shingles will go away on its own.
+Your doctor may prescribe oral antiviral treatments to help clear rashes sooner.
+It helps some of the symptoms.

-These medications can help when certain parts of the body are affected:
+These medicines can help when it affects certain parts of the body.

-- If shingles takes on or around the area affecting the eye, it is possible that the infection can lead to inflammation and ulceration of the structures supporting the eye, leading to potential scarring, glaucoma and/or blindness.
-If you are experiencing symptoms in these areas, contact your doctor immediately and they may refer you to an ophthalmologist (eye doctor) for further treatments.
+- If shingles takes on or around the area affecting the eye, it is possible that the infection can lead to inflammation and ulcers of the structures supporting the eye.
+It can lead to potential scarring, glaucoma and/or blindness.
+If you are experiencing symptoms in these areas, contact your doctor immediately.
+They may refer you to an eye doctor for further treatments.

-- When the muscles supplied by the affected nerves begin to experience symptoms, they may begin to weaken, and this may be especially noticeable in the muscles of the face, which may undergo temporary paralysis.
+- When the muscles supplied by the affected nerves begin to feel symptoms, they may begin to weaken.
+This may be especially noticeable in the muscles of the face.
+They may even undergo temporary paralysis.

-The pain associated with shingles may persist for a while after the infection has cleared (this pain is known as postherpetic neuralgia).
-This usually occurs in the elderly, and can last for a range of 6 months to a year or more.
+The pain associated with shingles may persist for a while after the infection clears.
+We call this pain postherpetic neuralgia.
+This usually occurs in the elderly.
+It can last for a range of 6 months to a year or more.

 How can shingles be treated?

-- Antiviral drugs can shorten the attack, such as acyclovir tablets/cream, but are only effective in the first few days of symptoms.
+- Antiviral drugs can shorten the attack.
+Acyclovir tablets/cream are examples.
+They are only effective in the first few days of symptoms.
 As such, it is important to see your doctor for an early diagnosis once symptoms appear.

 - Pain-killers and rest can help mitigate the pain, as well as anti-inflammatories and a cool-compress.

-- A bacterial infection may occur as a complication to the infection, and will likely require antibiotic intervention.
-If there are any issues involving the eyes a specialist may have to get involved, and eye drops may need to be prescribed.
+- A bacterial infection may occur as a complication to the infection.
+It will likely require antibiotic intervention.
+Involve a specialist if there are any issues involving the eyes.
+He may need to prescribe eye drops.

 - While antiviral drugs can help prevent an attack, they are also equally useful at preventing postherpetic neuralgia, and also shortening the duration of the attack.

-- If you do experience postherpetic neuralgia, applying an over the counter anaesthetic ointment such as lidocaine followed by a doctor prescribed topical analgesic cream (capsaicin) can help mitigate the pain.
+- If you do experience postherpetic neuralgia, applying an over the counter anaesthetic ointment such as lidocaine.
+Follow this by a doctor prescribed topical analgesic cream (capsaicin) which can help mitigate the pain.
 Antidepressants, anticonvulsants, and pain-killers can also be prescribed by your physician on a case by case basis.

-- Live varicella-zoster vaccines are accessible for those at high risk for chickenpox, but are not recommended for regular innoculation for children.
+- Live varicella-zoster vaccines are accessible for those at high risk for chickenpox.
+We do not recommend it for regular innoculation for children.
 While highly uncommon, those that have received the vaccine can transmit chickenpox to those in close contact with them.

 Self help (What can I do?)

-- High risk individuals include newborns, the elderly, those who have a weak immune system and those that have not yet contracted chicken pox should avoid contact with those that have shingles until the blisters crust over.
+- High risk individuals include newborns, the elderly, those who have a weak immune system.
+Those that have not yet contracted chicken pox should avoid contact with those that have shingles until the blisters crust over.

-- If you suspect that you have shingles, it is important to get early intervention as fast as possible, so please speak to your doctor as soon as possible.
+- If you suspect that you have shingles, it is important to get early intervention as fast as possible.
+Please speak to your doctor as soon as possible.
 Antiviral treatments in the early stages have the greatest chance of effectiveness.

-- You should rest while not working, especially if a fever develops.
+- Rest while not working, especially if a fever develops.